-5 Tips For Building a Franchise Marketing Team
+5 Tips For Building a Franchise Marketing Team in 2021

 Behind any successful business is a strong team, but behind an exceptional business is a superhero team.
 Franchise businesses are no exception to this rule.

 Franchise marketing is the most overlooked component, usually outsourced or dropped on the laps of the franchise development team.
 This is partially because of the franchise leadership team’s lack of understanding of the importance of marketing, and partially because of specifics of the franchise marketing discipline.

 I will not argue about the importance of marketing or cover generic team building techniques.
 The point of this article is to address specifics of franchise marketing and how to build a strong franchise marketing team.